papaya-dao/stacks-sbtc/stacks-coordinator-mini/README.md

 The following sequence diagrams illustrate the communication process between DKG signers (Signer 1, Signer 2, ..., Signer N) and the Smart Contract in the Stacks blockchain.
-It shows the sequence of events and flow of data between the signers, the smart contract, and the blockchain for key registration, public key retrieval, shared public key computation, message signing, and signature verification.
+It shows the sequence of events and flow of data between the signers, the smart contract, and the blockchain for key registration, signer coordination, message signing, and signature verification.
+Note that communication between signers is through a P2P Network.

 ```mermaid
 sequenceDiagram